xinthose/Netplan-GUI/README.md

 ## Features

-- Can add multiple IP addresses with different subnets to a single NIC/bridge
+- Can add multiple IP addresses with different subnets to a single NIC/bridge.
-- Ability to setup a bridge with two NICs attached to it
+- Ability to setup a bridge with two NICs attached to it.
-- Can individually setup network on two different NICs
+- Can individually setup network on two different NICs.
-- Can setup network to connect to an existing Wi-Fi network
+- Can setup network to connect to an existing Wi-Fi network.
-- Can run helpful commands (`reboot`, `shutdown`, clear logs, change log file persmissions so that they can be viewed remotely over apache)
+- Can run helpful commands (`reboot`, `shutdown`, clear logs, change log file persmissions so that they can be viewed remotely over apache).
-- mobile friendly and works in all modern browsers
+- Mobile friendly and works in all modern browsers.

 ![Screenshot](https://github.com/xinthose/Netplan-GUI/raw/master/ref/screenshot.png)